VERTEBRAL COMPRESSION FRACTURE

 How is the vertebral compression fracture diagnosed?

 Physical examination and imaging studies are the two main methods to diagnose vertebral compression fracture.
-Examination may reveal the exact site of the pain the presence of deformity.
-Spine imaging like MRI, CT or X-rays are invaluable for the diagnosis.
-These scans can nicely demonstrate the affected bone, degree of collapse, deformity, bone edema, spinal canal status and many other details.
+The examination may reveal the exact site of the pain the presence of deformity.
+Spine imaging like MRI, CT, or X-rays is invaluable for the diagnosis.
+These scans can nicely demonstrate the affected bone, degree of collapse, deformity, bone edema, spinal canal status, and many other details.

-The treatment depends on the duration of symptoms, degree of the compression and presence of additional injuries.
-In the vast majority of cases initially the patients are treated with pain medications and rest.
-In some cases, physicians may add external casts or orthesis to temporarily restrict spine's motions.
+The treatment depends on the duration of symptoms, degree of the compression, and presence of additional injuries.
+In the vast majority of cases initially, the patients are treated with pain medications and rest.
+In some cases, physicians may add external casts or orthesis to temporarily restrict the spine's motions.

-If the pain persists more than several weeks, surgical treatment should be performed.
+If the pain persists for more than several weeks, surgical treatment should be performed.
 Vertebroplasty and kyphoplasty are specific procedures for the treatment of vertebral compression fractures.
-They are commonly referred as vertebral augmentation.
-These procedures can be performed under local anesthesia, sedation or general anesthesia.
-A needle is advanced into the fractured bone under X-ray control to establish the access.
+They are commonly referred to as vertebral augmentation.
+These procedures can be performed under local anesthesia, sedation, or general anesthesia.
+A needle is advanced into the fractured bone under X-ray control to establish access.

-Both procedures include injection of a specific, biocompatible cement material.
-During vertebroplasty the cement is directly injected into the bone.
+Both procedures include injection of specific, biocompatible cement material.
+During vertebroplasty, the cement is directly injected into the bone.
 Kyphoplasty or balloon kyphoplasty is slightly different from vertebroplasty.
-During kyphoplasty a balloon in inflated inside of collapsed vertebral body.
+During kyphoplasty, a balloon is then inflated inside of the collapsed vertebral body.
 This way the vertebral body height and spinal deformity can be restored.
 Also, cement is delivered into the cavity rather than directly to the bone.
 The cement hardens within minutes after injection and provides support for the fractured vertebral bone.